AdobeDocs/experience-manager-65.en/help/assets/metadata.md

 [!DNL Adobe Experience Manager Assets] keeps metadata for every asset.
 It allows easier categorization and organization of assets and it helps people who are looking for a specific asset.
 With the ability to extract metadata from files uploaded to [!DNL Experience Manager Assets], metadata management integrates with the creative workflow.
 With the ability to keep and manage metadata with your assets, you can automatically organize and process assets based on their metadata.

-## How to edit or add metadata {#how-to-edit-or-add-metadata}
+## Metadata and its origin {#how-to-edit-or-add-metadata}

 Metadata is additional information about the asset that can be searched.
-It is automatically extracted when you upload an image.
-You can edit the existing metadata or add new metadata properties to existing field, for example, when a metadata field is blank.
+It is added to assets and in [!DNL Experience Manager] it is processed when you upload an asset.
+You can edit the existing metadata, add new metadata properties to existing fields.
 Organizations need controlled and reliable metadata vocabularies.
 Hence [!DNL Experience Manager Assets] does not allow for on-demand adding of new metadata properties.
-Developers and not authors can add new metadata fields for assets.
-See [create metadata property for assets](metadata-config.md#metadata-schema).
+Only administrators and developers can add new properties or fields that hold metadata.
+Users can populate the existing fields with metadata.

+The following methods can be used to add metadata to digital assets:

+* To begin with, the native applications that create assets add some metadata to it.
+For example, [Acrobat adds some metadata](https://helpx.adobe.com/acrobat/using/pdf-properties-metadata.html) to PDF files or a camera adds some basic metadata to the photographs.
+When generating assets, you can add the metadata in native applications itself.
+For example, you can [add IPTC metadata in Adobe Lightroom](https://helpx.adobe.com/lightroom-classic/help/metadata-basics-actions.html).

+* Before uploading an asset to [!DNL Experience Manager], you can edit and modify metadata using either the native application used to create an asset or using some other metadata editing application.
+When you upload an asset to Experience Manager, the metadata is processed.
+For example, see how to [work with metadata in [!DNL Adobe Bridge]](https://helpx.adobe.com/bridge/user-guide.html/bridge/using/metadata-adobe-bridge.ug.html) and see the [tags panel for [!DNL Bridge CC]](https://exchange.adobe.com/creativecloud.details.20009.aem-tags-panel-for-bridge-cc.html) in [!DNL Adobe Exchange].

+* In [!DNL Experience Manager Assets], you can manually add or edit metadata of assets in the [!UICONTROL Properties] page.

+* You can leverage [metadata profiles](/help/assets/metadata-config.md#metadata-profiles) functionality of [!DNL Experience Manager Assets] to automatically add metadata when assets are uploaded to DAM.

+## Add or edit metadata in [!DNL Experience Manager Assets] {#add-edit-metadata}

-To edit the metadata of an asset, follow these steps:
+To edit the metadata of an asset in [!DNL Assets] user interface, follow these steps:

 1. Do one of the following: